Tech-Tweakers/polaris-baby/README.md

 # config.py

 HP = {
-    "embed_dim": 64,          # Embedding dimension: Size of the embedding vectors.
+    "embed_dim": 256,         # Embedding dimension: Size of the embedding vectors.
-    "hidden_dim": 128,        # Hidden dimension: Size of the hidden layers in the model.
+    "hidden_dim": 512,        # Hidden dimension: Size of the hidden layers in the model.
-    "num_layers": 4,          # Number of layers: The number of layers in the model (e.g., in LSTM or Transformer models).
+    "num_layers": 16,          # Number of layers: The number of layers in the model (e.g., in LSTM or Transformer models).
-    "num_heads": 4,           # Number of heads: The number of heads in the multi-head attention mechanism.
+    "num_heads": 32,          # Number of heads: The number of heads in the multi-head attention mechanism.
-    "learning_rate": 0.0005,   # Learning rate: The step size at each iteration while moving toward a minimum of a loss function.
+    "learning_rate": 0.005,   # Learning rate: The step size at each iteration while moving toward a minimum of a loss function.
-    "epochs": 5,             # Epochs: The number of complete passes through the training dataset.
+    "epochs": 3,              # Epochs: The number of complete passes through the training dataset.
     "batch_size": 64,         # Batch size: The number of training examples utilized in one iteration.
     "context_window": 64,     # Context window: The size of the window of context used for models that require a fixed input size.
-    "log_interval": 32,       # Log interval: The interval (in iterations) at which training progress (e.g., loss) is logged.
+    "log_interval": 128,       # Log interval: The interval (in iterations) at which training progress (e.g., loss) is logged.
-    "dropout": 0.5,
+    "dropout": 0.5,           # Dropout: The probability of dropout for regularization in the model.
 }
 ```